bagustambunan/generasi-gigih-homework/README.md

   </tr>
 </table>

-2. Halaman autentikasi akan tampil.
-Silahkan baca halaman tersebut, kemudian klik "AGREE"
+2. The authentication page will appear.
+Please read the page, then click "AGREE"
 <br>
 <table>
   <tr>